 Any solution that can effectively address skills development rather than wasting user time is worth a lot to your business if you understand and value the relationship between skills and profits.

 But you can’t invest in skills development if you don’t know the specific focus areas for your business.
 In his article, Donald points out how LearnDirect became ‘a remedial plaster for the failure of schools on literacy and numeracy’ rather than a strong vocational alternative to HE.
 A lot of corporate skills investment is like this: reactive, political, remedial.

-magpie allows you to understand the learning needs that really exist amongst your people.
-Not in general or derived from their keyword searches, but through the specific lens of user activity against your competency framework.
+Filtered allows you to understand the learning needs that really exist amongst your people.
+Not in general or derived from their keyword searches, but through the specific lens of user activity against your skills framework.

-Here’s what the picture looks like for the version of magpie we built for L&D:
+Here’s what the picture looks like for the version of Filtered we built for L&D: